-Iranian hackers wage cyber campaign amid tensions with US

-WASHINGTON (AP) — Iran has increased its offensive cyberattacks against the U.S. government and critical infrastructure as tensions have grown between the two nations, cybersecurity firms say.
+AP sources: US struck Iranian military computers this week

+Tensions have escalated between the two countries ever since the U.S. withdrew last year from the 2015 nuclear deal with Iran and began a policy of “maximum pressure.”
+Iran has since been hit by multiple rounds of sanctions.
+Tensions spiked this past week after Iran shot down an unmanned U.S. drone — an incident that nearly led to a U.S. military strike against Iran on Thursday evening.

+The cyberattacks are the latest chapter in the U.S. and Iran’s ongoing cyber operations targeting the other.
+Yahoo News first reported the cyber strike.

-In recent weeks, hackers believed to be working for the Iranian government have targeted U.S. government agencies, as well as sectors of the economy, including oil and gas, sending waves of spear-phishing emails, according to representatives of cybersecurity companies CrowdStrike and FireEye, which regularly track such activity.
+In recent weeks, hackers believed to be working for the Iranian government have targeted U.S. government agencies, as well as sectors of the economy, including finance, oil and gas, sending waves of spear-phishing emails, according to representatives of cybersecurity companies CrowdStrike and FireEye, which regularly track such activity.
+This new campaign appears to have started shortly after the Trump administration imposed sanctions on the Iranian petrochemical sector this month.

 It was not known if any of the hackers managed to gain access to the targeted networks with the emails, which typically mimic legitimate emails but contain malicious software.

-The cyber offensive is the latest chapter in the U.S. and Iran’s ongoing cyber operations targeting the other, with this recent sharp increase in attacks occurring after the Trump administration imposed sanctions on the Iranian petrochemical sector this month.

-Tensions have escalated since the U.S. withdrew from the 2015 nuclear deal with Iran last year and began a policy of “maximum pressure.”
+Tensions have run high between the two countries since the U.S. withdrew from the 2015 nuclear deal with Iran last year and began a policy of “maximum pressure.”
 Iran has since been hit by multiple rounds of sanctions.
-Tensions spiked this past week after Iran shot down an unmanned U.S. drone — an incident that nearly led to a U.S. military strike against Iran on Thursday evening.
+Then Iran shot down an unmanned U.S. drone this week.

 “Both sides are desperate to know what the other side is thinking,” said John Hultquist, director of intelligence analysis at FireEye.
 “You can absolutely expect the regime to be leveraging every tool they have available to reduce the uncertainty about what’s going to happen next, about what the U.S.’s next move will be.”

-CrowdStrike shared images of the spear-phishing emails with The AP.
+CrowdStrike shared images of the spear-phishing emails with the AP.

 One such email that was confirmed by FireEye appeared to come from the Executive Office of the President and seemed to be trying to recruit people for an economic adviser position.
 Another email was more generic and appeared to include details on updating Microsoft Outlook’s global address book.